-New for 2016, as a level 3 qualified AAT Bookkeeper you may apply for professional status and use the designatory letters AATQB after their name.
+As a level 3 qualified AAT Bookkeeper you may apply for professional status and use the designatory letters AATQB after your name.
 This indicates the highest standards of professional conduct and up to date technical knowledge.

 A formal qualification in bookkeeping produces fantastic career prospects, as the ability to record and manage financial activity is relevant across a wide range of industries.
 For example, there are opportunities to work as an assistant accountant, accounts payable clerk, or credit controller; or pursue more specialist roles within the larger finance departments of bigger organisations.
 You could even use your new found skills to set up your own business.

 After you complete your studies with CAW Business School, you will be invited to join our alumni association, CAW Connect.
 CAW Connect is a social networking website and education hub which gives you the opportunity to connect with other alumni, enjoy industry discounts, make use of exclusive careers advice and resources, find new job opportunities and keep up-to-date with the latest industry news.
 Find out more about CAW Connect